MariaRue/continuous_random_dot_motion_task_paradigm/README.md

 AFH_analyse_FA_HR()	Returns scatterplots of FA (false alarm number) against HR (hit rate) per condition; each dot is one session, and same coloured dots come from the same subjects
 AW_analyse_waveforms()	Returns the mean waveform in the period leading up to a false alarm, per condition (period set by argument)

-## OTHER
+## Other
--	Measure screen width and height, and participants’ distances to screen in millimetres o	Highly important, as the scripts are written in visual degrees (not pixels) to allow controlling for different screen sizes etc. across labs, so they use these parameters in millimetres to convert to pixels when creating stimuli
+-	Ensure you measure screen width and height, and participants’ distances to screen in millimetres. **You need to put these into the parameters.csv file** in order to control for differences in lab arrangements, screen sizes, etc. when it comes to task data.

--	Explanation of triggers sent to EEG and Eyelink – when and what they mean
--	Explanation of main outputs
-Trigger	Meaning
+Here is an quick explanation of EEG/EyeLink triggers:
 201	Pressing “direction: right” button during coherent motion 205	Pressing “direction: left” button during incoherent motion 203	Participant missed coherent motion trial